-Our lawyers not only have extensive experience as former licensed financial advisors, former defense attorneys for large Wall Street investment firms, and for many years now as aggressive securities lawyers for individual investors.
+Our lawyers not only have extensive experience as former licensed financial advisors, former defense attorneys for large Wall Street investment firms, and for many years now as aggressive securities lawyers for individual investors, but they also have a deep understanding of the complexities involved in cases with investment professionals.
 They will look at your case from every angle and explain what you can expect every step of the way, from start to finish, throughout the process.

 FINRA arbitration is an alternative to state or federal court litigation that allows investors to resolve disputes.
 Typically an arbitration panel of three arbitrators will review the evidence, hear the arguments, and render a decision, which in most cases is final and binding to all parties.